jacobdwatters/Flag4j/README.md

 There is still some work to be done for sparse tensors and matrices.
 Once that has been completed, a beta release will be imminent.
 ___

-## Planed Features and Functionality
+## Features and Functionality
-Highlighted features are currently not fully implemented.
+Highlighted features are a work in progress and currently not fully implemented.
 ### Algebraic Objects
 - Complex Numbers
 - Vectors